 Gordon Landreth had faithfully supported Tearfund for many years – steadfast in praying for an end to poverty and interceding on behalf of the world’s most vulnerable people.
 Lives were changed because of him.
-And they continue to be changed because of the legacy that George has left.
+And they continue to be changed because of the legacy that Gordon has left.

 Born in London in 1916, Gordon Landreth studied Geography at the University of Oxford before spending time in the Royal Engineers.
 In 1950, he was posted to Nyasaland (now called Malawi) and spent 14 years there as a District Commissioner.
 During this time, Gordon married Rosemary and they had two daughters, Jenny and Sue.

 In 1964, Gordon and his family returned to the UK and, after five years working at the Graduate’s Fellowship (now the Universities and Colleges Christian Fellowship), Gordon became General Secretary of the Evangelical Alliance.
 He held this position for more than 13 years, and was part of the founding committee of Evangelical Alliance Relief Committee, which, as many people know, is now Tearfund.

 Working with George Hoffman and others, Gordon helped transform the lives of countless people around the world, helping them overcome poverty.